 Cornelius Castoriadis (1922—1997)

-Cornelius Castoriadis was an important intellectual figure in France for many decades, beginning in the mid-1940s.
-Trained in philosophy, Castoriadis also worked as a practicing economist and psychologist while authoring over twenty major works and numerous articles that span many of the traditional philosophical subjects, including politics, economics, psychology, anthropology, and ontology.
-While his works exhibit a vast range of specialized expertise, his work can be understood broadly as a reflection on the concept of creativity, especially on the opposition of traditional ontology to what he would call the fact of radically creative humanity, and perhaps most importantly, on the dangerous political and ethical consequences of a contemporary world that has lost sight of autonomy, a world that ignores the urgency to give limits or laws to itself.
+Cornelius Castoriadis was an important intellectual figure in France for many decades, beginning in the late-1940s.
+Trained in philosophy, Castoriadis also worked as a practicing economist and psychologist while authoring over twenty major works and numerous articles spanning many traditional philosophical subjects, including politics, economics, psychology, anthropology, and ontology.
+His oeuvre can be understood broadly as a reflection on the concept of creativity and its implications in various fields.
+Perhaps most importantly he warned of the dangerous political and ethical consequences of a contemporary world that has lost sight of autonomy, i.e. of the need to set limits or laws for oneself.

 Table of Contents